 In addition to the direct impact of a business disruption such as an earthquake or flood, there are also indirect impacts you should consider.
 These can be viewed as upstream and downstream losses.
 Upstream losses are those you will suffer if one of your key suppliers is affected by a disaster.
 If your company relies on regular deliveries of products or services by another company, you could experience upstream losses if that company cannot deliver.
 If you run a manufacturing company that relies on raw materials arriving on a set or regular schedule, any disruption to that schedule will impact your company's ability to make and sell its products.
 This is how a disaster elsewhere can impact you, even if your company is unharmed.
 Downstream losses occur when key customers or the lives in your community are affected.
 If your business supplies parts to a major manufacturer that is shut down due to a hurricane or earthquake, your sales will certainly suffer.
 Similarly, if your company provides any type of noncritical service to your community and there is a flood or landslide, your sales could take a hit while residents of the community deal with the disaster.
 If you operate a chain of restaurants or movie theaters or golf courses, residents will be more focused on dealing with the disaster than on entertainment and leisure pursuits.
-These are considered downstream losses even if your business, itself, has not taken the direct impact of a
+These are considered downstream losses even if your business, itself, has not taken the direct impact of a disaster.

 Keep in mind, too, that people, businesses, and communities are interrelated; very few (if any) companies exist in isolation.
 A natural disaster or serious disruption can create a chain reaction that ripples through the business community and impacts the local or regional economy.